LaseTawak/PAMAP-Activity-Identification/README.md

 ## Introduction
 In this project, I investigated and analysed the popular PAMAP2 dataset.I built and compared different models to capture the underlying functions of how various data points can be used to correctly predict activities being carried out.
 The dataset is made up of observations captured through the use of 4 Activity Monitoring sensors.
 These sensors are attached to the hands, chest, ankle and another to monitor heart rate while performing 12 different physical activities.
-These readings were taken by having 9 different subjects, 8 men and 1 woman, carring out various activities while wearing the sensors.
+These readings were taken by having 9 different subjects, 8 men and 1 woman, carry out various activities while wearing the sensors.

 ## Goal
-The goal of this project is draw insights into how measurements and readings taken from the subjects while carrying out the various activities can tell us how active an individual is and use this information into creating a marketable product.
+The goal of this project is draw insights into how measurements and readings taken from the subjects while carrying out the various activities can tell us how active an individual is, what activity is being carried out as well as using this information in creating a marketable product.
 We will focus on these three targets for this report:
 * Thoroughly explore data through analysis and appropriately handle missing or dirty data.
 * Produce and Accept or Reject at least one hypothesis for a relationship between a single pair of attributes.